 Where: Yuzawa, Japan

 It seems like the list of rad music festivals in July in the US never ends.
 It’s a big country, and there’s a lot of talent out there so I don’t think anyone is complaining.
-Mo Pop Festival takes place on the 20-acre oasis of West Riverfront Park, Detroit, on July 28th and 29th.
+Mo Pop Festival takes place on the 20-acre oasis of West Riverfront Park, Detroit.
 The festival showcases established artists as well as those who are up-and-coming.
 Mo Pop is smaller than some of the larger US festivals – Coachella, Bonnaroo, Pitchfork – but sits high among the best.

 Founded in 2013, the music has always been top notch.
-Some of the headliners this year include Bon Iver, The National, Portugal.
-The Man, and St. Vincent.
+Some of the headliners this year include Tame Impala, Vampire Weekend, Lizzo, Kali Uchis, Noname, King Princess, Snail Mail, J.I.D, The Story So Far and Ella Mai.
 There’s a beer corner to take care of your thirst, a craft bazaar featuring loads of local talent, an arcade to pass the downtime, and a food truck alley to keep you fed, with a focus on Detroit cuisine and beverages.
 (If you’re elsewhere in the US, check out any of these awesome festivals: Panorama in New York, FYF Fest in Los Angeles, Newport Folk Fest in Newport, or Peach Music Festival in Scranton)

 Where: Detroit, Michigan, USA